defencedigital/moduk-service-manual/src/design/design-for-safety.md

 section: "Design"
 title: "Design for safety"
 description: "Consider the safety of people in Defence from the start, test in real or simulated environments and make it easy to report issues."
-datePublished: 2022-11-07
+dateUpdated: 2023-02-21
 eleventyNavigation:
   key: "Design"
   url: "/design/"
 ---

 Good design keeps people safe.
-Make sure your service or product is reliable and easy to understand in stressful situations.
+Make sure your service or product is reliable and easy to understand in stressful or demanding situations.

 ## Consider safety from the start